gregorias/pc-setup/setup.md

    [You may use ^+F2 to reveal it.](https://superuser.com/a/1703883/1024852)
 1. [Remove the Spotlight icon from the menu bar.](https://discussions.apple.com/thread/250065431) Its shortcut is well-known to me (⌘ + SPACE).
 I don't need this crutch.
+1. Delete Quick Notes from turning on when I hover in the bottom right corner of a screen (I don't use the app):
+   `System Settings > Desktop & Dock > Hot Corners...`.

 ### 3. Install Homebrew